 How does the Foothill - De Anza Police Department meet Megan's Law requirements?

-may be residing in their community, which helps people be aware of potential risks.
+in their community, which helps people be aware of potential risks.

 Megan's Law information is available online at meganslaw.ca.gov.